SquareBracketAssociates/Booklet-ManagingCode/Chapters/Started/pharo.md

 Pick up or create an issue and fix it.
 Once you have modifications in your image, it's time to push those changes to _your_ fork and make a pull request from your fork to the main Pharo repository.
 To do that, we enforce the following process:

 - you create a local branch for the issue,
-- you issue a pull request of that issue to the main pharo development branch.
+- you issue a pull request of that issue to the main Pharo development branch.

-Once you have done and commited all your work, you need to push it and create a pull request.
+Once you have done and committed all your work, you need to push it and create a pull request.
 Right click on the repository and go to the Github plugin menu item.

-Select the option **Create pull request** and select as target branch pharo's development branch.
+Select the option **Create pull request** and select as target branch Psssharo's development branch.

 And issue the pull request!